-During the third quarter of 2012, our board of directors approved and committed to the Q3 2012 Restructuring Plan to reduce our cost structure which included approximately 173 employee terminations in the United States and Singapore and the closing of our Singapore facility.
-Approximately 150 of the total 173 employee terminations impacted the research and development functions with the remaining 23 employees impacting the selling, general and administrative functions.
-We anticipate that these cost reduction measures will generate annual cost savings related to employee compensation costs of \$20.9 million, specifically \$3.3 million in general and administrative costs and \$17.6 million in research and development costs.
+During the third quarter of 2012, our board of directors approved and committed to the Q3 2012 Restructuring Plan to reduce our cost structure following the termination of the Shell agreement.
+We terminated 173 employees in the United States and Singapore and closed our Singapore facility.
+Approximately 150 of the total 173 employee terminations were in research and development while the remaining 23 employees were selling, general and administrative employees.

-Our cost of the Q3 2012 Restructuring Plan was \$2.4 million, comprised of \$1.1 million of leasehold improvements write down, \$0.7 million for employee severance and other termination benefits, \$0.3 million for facility lease termination costs and \$0.3 million for equipment disposal charges.
-As of December 31, 2012, \$0.1 million was recorded in accrued compensation and \$0.3 million recorded as accrued expenses on our condensed consolidated balance sheet.
-We made cash payments of \$0.3 million and recorded \$0.03 million of reductions in previously recorded accruals for changes in estimated liabilities during six months ended June 30, 2013.
-As of June 30, 2013, \$0.05 million was recorded as accrued expenses on our condensed consolidated balance sheet.
-We anticipate the remaining costs under the Q3 2012 Restructuring Plan will be paid in the third quarter of 2013.
+Our cost for the Q3 2012 Restructuring Plan was \$2.4 million, comprised of \$1.1 million of leasehold improvements write down, \$0.7 million for employee severance and other termination benefits, \$0.3 million for facility lease termination costs and \$0.3 million for equipment disposal charges.
+Substantially all costs under the Q3 2012 Restructuring Plan were paid by September 30, 2013.

-The table below summarizes the changes in our restructuring accrual for the Q3 2012 Restructuring Plan during the six months ended June 30, 2013 (in thousands):
+The table below summarizes the changes in our restructuring accrual for the Q3 2012 Restructuring Plan during thenine months ended September 30, 2013 (in thousands):

-and ce, benefits related nel costs Fac ility costs Total Balance at December 31, 2012 \$ 100 \$ 320 \$ 420 Cash payments (74) (272) (346) Adjustments to restructuring charges (26) (26) Balance at June 30, 2013 \$ \$ 48 \$ 48
+and ce, benefits related nel costs Fa cility costs Total Balance at December 31, 2012 \$ 100 \$ 320 \$ 420 Cash payments (74) (320) (394) Adjustments to restructuring charges (26) (26) Balance at September 30, 2013 \$ \$ \$